Best Books That Will Help You Overcome Depression

 The Emotional Gift by Yong Kang Chan

-What if depression is a gift and not suffering?
+What if depression is a spiritual gift and not suffering?

-This is a memoir about my experience with depression and low self-esteem.
+This is a memoir about my experience with spiritual depression (aka the dark night of the soul).
 Even though it is a memoir and not a self-help book per se, this book does help you to gain insights and change your perception towards depression.
-If you are someone who prefers to learn through reading about other people’s experience, this is the book for you.
+If you are someone who prefers to learn through reading about other people’s experiences, this is the book for you.

 Disclosure: Please note that the links below are affiliate links.
 I will earn a commission if you decide to make a purchase, but it will be at no additional cost to you.